Shripat Pimpri: Important members of society

 Current Mayor (Sarpanch) of Shripat Pimpri is Balraje Patil who won 2010 elections to get back Sarpanch post to Patil Family from previous Sarpanch represented by Takbhate Family.

 The healthcare system is basic with one Government dispensary with a part-time doctor.
 Few doctors do private practice in the village.
 But most of the villagers rely on hospitals located in Barshi where state-of-art healthcare system is available with a cancer hospital funded by Bill & Melinda Gates Foundation and linked with Tata Memorial Centre.
 In Barshi, apart from Civil Hospital, numerous private clinics and Hospitals are available.

 Transportation

 The best way to come to Shripat Pimpri is to take Maharashtra State Road Transport Corporation buses form Barshi.
-The buses run approximately 10 times per day although timetable is extremely variable.
-Some buses further go to Madha, Maharashtra.
+The buses run approximately 2 times per day although timetable is extremely variable.
 There are few passenger trains also available from Shendri- railway station (4-5km away from village) which connect to Central Railway zone.
 There are other ways of private transport to the village such as Auto rickshaws, famously called tam tam.
 But they are also unpredictable and mostly overcrowded.